GeekByWork/Graphy/README.md

-# Graphy
+# Meshy

-Just a way to represent data graphically upto n-level through JSON.
+Just a way to represent data as a mesh upto n-level through JSON.
   - Just provide a hierarchial JSON mentioning with node colors
   - Uses jQuery
   - Make sure your browser supports <canvas> tag.